QuietCoffee/QuietCoffee/README.md

 - 👋 Hi, I’m @coffeehack810
 - 👀 I’m interested in Python, PyQT, Shell Scripting, generating documentation for open source projects
 - 🌱 I’m currently learning Python, PyQT, Sphinx, Shell Scripting
-- 💞️ I’m looking to collaborate on Python projects and documentation projects for other open source projects
+- 💞️ I’m looking to collaborate on Python projects and documentation for open souce projects
 - 📫 How to reach me via e-mail or github

 <!---